-The Chartiers Valley School District is comprised of the four communities of Collier and Scott Township and the Boroughs of Bridgeville and Heidelberg in the south hills suburbs of Pittsburgh.
-The District retained IKM to plan and design a new middle school and renovations to the high school.
+The Chartiers Valley School District is comprised of the four communities of Collier and Scott Township and the Boroughs of Bridgeville and Heidelberg in the South Hills suburbs of Pittsburgh.
+The District selected IKM to plan and design a new middle school and renovations to the high school.

 Originally occupied in 1973 as a high school, the School District’s current middle/senior high school complex has undergone minor renovations over the years primarily to repair building systems and to accommodate new grade alignments.
 The last such renovation occurred in 2007.

-The present Middle School project represents the construction of a new, 130,000 square foot, free-standing middle school on the District-owned land adjacent to the existing middle/high school facility to create a campus setting and to accommodate student needs for a 21st Century pedagogy.
+In time for the 2017 Fall Semester, the 130,000 square foot, free-standing middle school opened to students.
+The site sits on the District-owned land adjacent to the existing middle/high school facility and creates a campus setting to accommodate student needs under a 21st Century pedagogy.

-With construction set to begin on June 1, 2016, the middle school will include an academic tower based on the small learning community model; a 3 story high student commons with café/bistro style food service; centralized administration; state of the art STEM facilities; outdoor learning terraces; new competition gymnasium; and shared performing arts facilities.
+The middle school includes an academic tower based on the small learning community model, a three-story high student commons with café/bistro style food service, centralized administration, state of the art STEM facilities, outdoor learning terraces, a new competition gymnasium, and shared performing arts facilities.